 Any discussion of program outcomes should begin with an understanding or definition of the field of study.
-Ralph Winter, the founder of WCIU, defined International Development as, "anything that is done or could be done to further develop the nation/region/local area for good" (WCIU Catalog, p 10).
-The Philosophy of Development in the Catalog further observes: "That development is a dynamic process of change and growth that is most effective when generated from within a socio-cultural system, and not by external forces"- an inside out approach to social change (p 10).
+Ralph Winter, the founder of WCIU, defined International Development as, "anything that is done or could be done to further develop the nation/region/local area for good".
+The Philosophy of Development in the Catalog further observes: "That development is a dynamic process of change and growth that is most effective when generated from within a socio-cultural system, and not by external forces"- an inside out approach to social change.